Electroencephalogram

 Routine EEG

-This test Is usually run for 20-60 minutes and provides an overview of the patient's background state.
+This test is usually run for 20-60 minutes and provides an overview of the patient's background state.
 This is the most common test to be performed and can be done on NICU babies, pediatrics, adults, in-patients, out-patients, and those in Intensive care.
 Photic stimulation (flashing lights) and hyperventilation (deep breathing) may be used in order to elicit typical symptoms.In-patient EEG

 We provide bedside testing and same-day reporting.
 Our in-patients are seen within 24hrs of referral.
 We can also provide long-term monitoring of in-patients with regular updates to the referring consultant as the EEG is happening.Long-term monitoring or video telemetry/ambulatory EEG